 Washing Dishes in the Backcountry

-Don’t risk your health by consuming hot meals that are heated inside of plastic bags.
+Don’t risk your health by consuming hot meals heated inside flimsy plastic bags.
 We always encourage backpackers to use the proper cooking equipment for handling boiling water and hydrating food.
-This list of tips should help you with the chore of cleaning up while backpacking.
+This list of tips should help you with cleaning up while backpacking.